-- 1. Enter patient name or initials, first and last (middle initial if available).
+- 2. Enter patient name or initials, first and last (middle initial if available).
 At least 2 initials must be entered.
 Candidates can see full name but initials only are printed.
-For added confidentiality, use only initials. - 2.
+For added confidentiality, use only initials. - 3.
 Enter a patient number in the medical record # field.
 Use the same patient number for all procedures for the same patient during the case collection period regardless of the date or location (e.g. office, outpatient facility, hospital) to allow for cross-referencing.
 Do not use full social security numbers to protect patient confidentiality.
-Follow institutional, state and HIPAA requirements to protect patient confidentiality. - 3.
+Follow institutional, state and HIPAA requirements to protect patient confidentiality. - 4.
 Enter patient date of birth as mm/dd/yyyy.
 This DOB will not be displayed on the finalized case list.
 Only age in years (years/months/days) will be displayed on the printed list.
-Do not leave spaces in the DOB fields as this may cause errors with the age on the printed case list. - 4.
+Do not leave spaces in the DOB fields as this may cause errors with the age on the printed case list. - 5.
 Enter patient gender.
-Gender is reported on the printed case list. - 5.
+Gender is reported on the printed case list. - 6.
 Enter hospital facility name.
-Click on the link Click here to add a facility to add/edit the name of a facility.
+Click on the link \Click here to add a facility to add/edit the name of a facility.
 Candidates can enter facilities during initial setup or any time during the case collection period.
 An outpatient designation here will create a default entry in the admission status field during data entry.
-Facilities with no cases can be deleted. - 6.
+Facilities with no cases can be deleted. - 7.
 Enter the admission status as inpatient or outpatient.
 An inpatient admission is defined as an overnight stay of one or more nights.
 Some hospitals define outpatient admissions as 23 hours or less even with an overnight stay.
-For the purposes of the case collection, list any overnight stay as an inpatient admission. - 7.
+For the purposes of the case collection, list any overnight stay as an inpatient admission. - 8.
 Enter date of procedure.
-Enter multiple procedures on the same patient, on the same date during the same OR session, as one case.
-Use the date of admission for non-operative inpatient admissions. - 8.
+Enter multiple procedures on the same patient, on the same date during the same OR session, as one case. - 9.
 Enter duration of procedure.
-Duration is defined as skin to skin excluding anesthesia time.
-Enter approximate duration of the surgical procedure in hours and minutes.
-For non-operative cases, list "0" minutes. - 9.
+Duration is defined as skin-to-skin excluding anesthesia time.
+Enter approximate duration of the surgical procedure in hours and minutes. - 10.
 Anesthesia Type.
-Enter the type of anesthesia used; Local only (including nerve block), IV sedation, General Anesthesia, none. - 10.
+Enter the type of anesthesia used; Local only (including nerve block), IV sedation, General Anesthesia, none. - 11.
 Enter the diagnosis description in the free text box.
 Providing accurate diagnosis information is essential.
-Comments about follow-up, subsequent planned procedures or other notes should be entered here.
-For non-operative cases, include a discharge summary diagnosis.
+Comments about follow-up, planned subsequent procedures or other notes should be entered here.
 Be concise and use professional judgment on the details/comments listed in the free text field.
-The Board does not require ICD-9 or ICD-10 Codes. - 11.
+The Board does not require ICD-9 or ICD-10 Codes. - 12.
 Describe the procedure in the free text box.
 From the operative notes, give an accurate description of the operative procedure(s).
 CPT code descriptors should not replace the free text procedure description.
-For non-operative cases, enter a description of the care provided.
-Be concise and use professional judgment on the details/comments listed in the free text field. - 12.
+Be concise and use professional judgment on the details/comments listed in the free text field. - 13.
 Include all CPT codes plus modifiers used for billing purposes.
 CPT codes must be assigned for all cosmetic cases.
 CPT codes starting with 99 (evaluation and management codes for office visits, consultations, etc.) are not required.
-For non-surgical admissions, E&M CPT codes can be used.
 Bilateral procedures should be entered using only one CPT code with a -50 modifier (e.g., bilateral breast reduction should be entered as 19318-50).